Courses

 BIO 1530 FUNDAMENTALS OF BIOLOGY I: INTRODUCTION TO CELLULAR BIOLOGY (4)

 For students planning further study in biology or a related field: includes cell structure and function, mitosis and meiosis, principles of genetics, and classification of living organisms.
 Three hours of lecture and three hours of laboratory each week.
-Students must pass with a C- or higher grade in order to progress to other Biology courses.
+Students must pass with a C- or higher grade to progress to other Biology courses.

 Prerequisite: high school biology and chemistry or Sci 1420 and 1430.